1976 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2006 - Present

-The 1976 pennies are part of the Memorial series that was introduced in 1959 to honor Lincoln’s 150th birthday.
-As you probably know, the first cents with President Lincoln on the obverse appeared in 1909, but pieces minted during the first 50 years had wheat ears on the reverse.
+The 1976 pennies are part of the Lincoln Memorial series introduced in 1959 to honor Lincoln’s 150th birthday.
+The first cents with President Lincoln on the obverse appeared in 1909, but pieces minted during the first 50 years had wheat ears on the reverse — earning them the nickname “Wheat Cents.”

-Remarkably, Frank Gasparro designed the Lincoln Memorial reverse without ever visiting the monument in person, relying instead on photographs and architectural drawings provided by the National Park Service.
-His detailed sketches are now preserved in the Smithsonian’s National Numismatic Collection.
+That wheat reverse was replaced in 1959 with the Lincoln Memorial, designed by Frank Gasparro, who won an internal competition held among the Mint’s own engravers.
+Future Chief Engraver Gasparro created the Memorial reverse without ever visiting the monument in person, relying on photographs and architectural drawings provided by the National Park Service — and his detailed sketches are now preserved in the Smithsonian’s National Numismatic Collection.

 1976 No Mint Mark Penny (RD)